 Prep and Soften the Vegetables

 • Soften the vegetables.
-Pour in about 1/4 cup olive oil into a cold skillet.
-Add the peppers, onions, fennel, and garlic and turn on the heat to medium.
+Add a 1/4 cup olive oil to a cold skillet.
+Add peppers, onions, fennel, and garlic, and set the heat to medium.
 Stir to coat the vegetables with the oil.
-Let the vegetables heat up slowly, until they are simmering gently—about 10 minutes.
+Heat the vegetables slowly over 10-minutes, until they simmer gently.
 Season with a pinch of salt and simmer for another 10 minutes, until the vegetables have softened.
-Reduce the heat to medium-low if necessary to prevent the onions or peppers from scorching.Vegetables for the peperonata in a skillet before being sauteed.
+Reduce the heat to medium-low if necessary to prevent the onions or peppers from scorching.

 • Add 1 cup tomato sauce and 1 tablespoon of capers.
-Stir to incorporate them into the peperonata, and cook for about 10 minutes, until the sauce is reduced, and all the vegetables are silky and tender.Vegetables for the peperonata being cooked in a skillet.
+Stir to incorporate them into the peperonata, and cook for 10 minutes, until the sauce is reduced, and all the vegetables are silky and tender.

 What to Serve with Peperonata

-This peperonata recipe is so versatile, that you’re really only limited by your imagination.
+This peperonata recipe is so versatile that you’re really only limited by your imagination.
 Here are some of my favorite ways to enjoy it:

 No ratings yet